Where did Prosecutions Occur?

 What Types of Charges did the Defendants Face?

-Prosecutors used a wide variety of criminal statutes to charge the defendants in these cases, often bringing more than one charge against an individual defendant.
-In total, the 210 defendants faced 220 charges for conduct related to pregnancy, pregnancy loss, or birth.
-The majority of charges (198/220) asserted some form of child abuse, neglect, or endangerment.
+Prosecutors used a variety of criminal statutes to charge the defendants in these cases, often bringing more than one charge against an individual defendant.
+In total, the 412 defendants faced 441 charges for conduct related to pregnancy, pregnancy loss, or birth.
+The majority of charges (398/440) asserted some form of child abuse, neglect, or endangerment.

 Did Prosecutors Have to “Prove” Fetal Harm?

-Supporters of pregnancy-related prosecutions purport to do so in the name of protecting the fetus from harm perpetrated by the pregnant person.
-But prosecutors overwhelmingly charged pregnant people with offenses that allow them to obtain convictions without “proving” that the pregnant person actually harmed the fetus or infant.
-The lack of a harm requirement was present in 191 of the 220 charges that alleged conduct related to pregnancy, pregnancy loss, or birth.
+Supporters of pregnancy-related prosecutions claim these prosecutions protect the fetus from harm perpetrated by the pregnant person.
+However, prosecutors overwhelmingly charged pregnant people under statutes that allow them to obtain convictions without proving that the pregnant person actually harmed the fetus or infant.
+In 378 of the 441 charges, proof of harm was not required.

-Charging documents — along with supporting police reports, affidavits, and other court documents — reveal a clearer picture of what acts police and prosecutors consider criminal when associated with pregnancy.
-Our study categorized allegations found in the assembled case files.
-Because many cases contained multiple allegations, the total number of allegations (323) far exceeds the number of prosecutions (210).
+Charging documents (along with supporting police reports, affidavits, and other court files) reveal a clearer picture of what acts police and prosecutors consider criminal when associated with pregnancy.
+Our study categorized allegations found in the assembled case files and below we have highlighted three notable allegations.

 Which Substances were Alleged?

-As has been the case for decades, nearly all the cases alleged the pregnant person used a substance during pregnancy.
-In 133 of those cases, substance use was the only allegation made against the defendant.
-As drug use patterns have changed, pregnancy prosecutions have shifted from targeting the use of crack cocaine to the use of methamphetamines, amphetamines, marijuana, and opiates.
+As drug use patterns changed, pregnancy prosecutions shifted from targeting the use of crack cocaine to the use of methamphetamines, amphetamines, marijuana, and opiates.

 Were Others Outside of the Criminal Legal System Involved in the Cases?

-Read Pregnancy as a Crime: A Preliminary Report on the First Year After Dobbs to learn more!
+Read Pregnancy as a Crime: An Interim Update on the First Two Years After Dobbs to learn more.

 View Pre-Dobbs Criminalization